komed3/TranslateHub/README.md

 When you first run **TranslateHub**, you'll be prompted to select your translation root directory.
 This should be the directory containing your language folders (e.g., `en-US`, `de-DE`).
 Once selected, the app will load all languages and namespaces.

+Closing out of the project via menu (`File` -> `Close Project`) will close the app and remove the current project folder.
+Normal closing will keep the current folder loaded for the next start.

 ### Working with Languages and Namespaces

 Languages and namespaces are displayed in the left panel.
 You can manage them by adding, renaming, or deleting.
 To add a new language or namespace, use the `Add` button next to the respective header.
 Rename or delete by right-clicking on the item.